Subscription Modal Banner

 Rouselle Isla

 It’s faster and more convenient than ever to transfer money using a smartphone, thanks to mobile wallets and banking apps.
-However, most of them don't allow you to transfer money to accounts maintained by other applications or financial institutions.
+However, most of them don't allow you to transfer money to accounts maintained by other e-wallet apps or banks.
 Enter InstaPay Philippines, an electronic fund transfer (EFT) service by the Bangko Sentral ng Pilipinas (BSP).

-Launched in 2018, InstaPay allows you to transfer money to another bank or a non-bank institution that carries the facility.
-In this article, know what InstaPay is and how you can use it to send and receive money instantly.
+Launched in 2018, InstaPay enables you to transfer money to another bank or a non-bank institution that carries the facility.
+Read on to learn how InstaPay works and how much InstaPay fees cost.

 What is InstaPay?